McDonald’s Franchise Cost in India | Investment & Requirements

 Why McDonald’s Franchisee?

-McDonald’s began its operations in India in 1996 as it grew to operate in more than 300 sites in various main urban centers.
+McDonald’s began its operations in India in 1996, and it grew to operate in more than 300 sites in various main urban centres.
 McDonald’s India operates through two franchise partners: McDonald’s India – North and East (run by Connaught Plaza Restaurants) and McDonald’s India – South and West (managed by Westlife Foodworld).

 The business adapts its menu to suit Indian society but preserves the global quality norms.
 The expanding customer base prompts McDonald’s to introduce digital solutions, delivery capabilities, and enhanced customer satisfaction in all parts of India.